 After clicking the Add Class button, the “Class Set-up” page will open.

-Include a description of the course for students.
+If you like, you can include a description of the class.
 This field is optional.

 Class Start and End Dates